neosimsim/hello-agda/hello-world.md

 -	Agda import are qualified by default.
 Using the `open` statement we can use the import unqualified.

+-	The using statement is optional, although in Haskell it turned out to be good practice.

 -	Type signatures are are defined using a single colon `:` instead of `::`.
 This will bother you a couple of time 😉.